Supporting the Pride movement in Poland

 Our Annual General Meeting in 2019 agreed that supporting Pride organisers in Poland should be a strategic priority for EPOA in 2020, given the serious threats and violence they have faced in recent months.

-Thanks to generous support from Copenhagen Pride, Dublin Pride, Pride in London, Sydney Gay & Lesbian Mardi Gras, Amsterdam Pride, Oslo Pride, Stockholm Pride and West Pride, EPOA is funding a conference of activists and organisers taking place in Warsaw in January 2020.
+Thanks to generous support from Copenhagen Pride, Dublin Pride, Pride in London, Sydney Gay & Lesbian Mardi Gras, Amsterdam Pride, The Belgian Pride, Norwich Pride, Oslo Pride, Stockholm Pride and West Pride, EPOA funded a conference of activists and organisers that took place in Warsaw in January 2020.

 Read our news story: Pride movement unites to support LGBTI community ‘under attack’ in Poland